 Characterization is very important, especially for a playwright.
 A dramatist has to express everything through his characters as he has no other choice like a novelist.
 He can’t say anything directly.
 If he wants to opine on something he has to use his characters for this purpose.
-So, characters are more than usual has significance in a play.
-Similarly, a deep analysis of every character of “Waiting for Godot”, especially of Vladimir, reveals that all characters has an importance of their own.
+So, characters have more than usual significance in a play.
+Similarly, a deep analysis of every character of “Waiting for Godot”, especially of Vladimir, reveals that all characters have importance of their own.
 Needless to mention that everything in this play is dependent on its characters because it lacks any plot.
 If the “Waiting for Godot” is famous even today then the main reason behind it is its themes that are presented through its smaller yet important characters.

 Character Analysis of “Waiting for Godot”:

 There are six characters in “Waiting for Godot”.
 One of them is just a messenger, who is not as important as other characters.
 Remaining every character of the play is very necessary to understand purpose of playwright behind “Waiting for Godot”, which are:

 We already know that Samuel Becket has presented two types of relationships in the play.
 One in the form of Vladimir and Estragon whereas the second is of Pozzo and Lucky.
 No one can understand the character of Vladimir without comparing it with Estragon.
 Hence, Estragon is necessary to be discussed along with this major character of the play.